prantlf/v-cargs/README.md

 # Command-line Arguments

-Parses command-line arguments to statically typed options with the help of usage description.
+Parses command-line arguments to statically typed options or a string map with the help of usage description.

 ## Synopsis